 5. Stand back

 There is no rule that says you have to stand in the front row of a rock concert to hear the music.
 In fact, chances are the closer you are, the less you will actually understand.
 Next time you buy tickets to hear your favorite band, stand back so you can see everything that is going on and really understand the music at the same time.
 Your ears will thank you.

 When you do go to a concert or anywhere with loud volumes, bring ear protection, too.
 This protects your future hearing because loud noise damages the delicate internal mechanisms of the ear.

 You have full control over what noise your ears are exposed to, so set some basic rules for yourself.
-For example, if you must wear headphones or ear buds when listening to music, limit it to just 60 minutes a day.
-You can continue listening if you want, just lose the equipment and listening naturally.
+For example, if you must wear headphones or earbuds when listening to music, limit it to just 60 minutes a day.
+You can continue listening if you want, just lose the equipment and listen naturally.

 Follow the 60 percent rule, too, when wearing hearing devices for music.
-Stick to 60 percent of the maximum volume to keep your ears safe.
+Stick to no more than 60 percent of the maximum volume to keep your ears safe.

-You should plan to have a professional hearing test every few years to monitor your hearing, but use an app or an online program for a quick check.
+You should plan to have a professional hearing test every few years to monitor your hearing.
 It’s a practical way to measure your hearing prowess in the privacy in your own home.
 If you notice a decrease, then make an appointment with your ear doctor to find out why.
 The earlier you detect and deal with hearing problems, the better.
 The home tests are just one more monitoring tool at your disposal.

 It’s not hard to be smart about your ear health.
 The little things you do now will add up to better hearing as you grow older.